tenbergen/CPRTool/README.md

 The web application should be running on the specified domain in your `.env` file.

-**Step 7:** To add users with elevated privileges (a.k.a professors), include the user's email on separate lines in `professor-list.txt`.
+**Step 7:** To add users with elevated privileges (a.k.a professors), an Admin must add their email handle and name in the list of users in the admin interface.
+Note that the first person who ever logs into the application is granted admin privileges and can demote and promote other users as needed.

-### Running In a Local Development Environment
+### Running In a Local Environment
 **Step 1:** Clone the repository.

 **Step 2:** Go the the `docker-compose-local.yml` file found in root.
 If running on an Apple Silicon Mac (M1 or M2) go to the docker-compose-local-m1.yml file instead.
 At the bottom of the file under the **nginx** container, make the docker host port equal to whatever port you have listed in the URL environment variable.
 So if I was running the app with the URL **http://localhost.com:443**, the configuration at the bottom of the file would look like this: